huynhphuocsang/MediumShop/README.md

 # MediumShop
-This application use database managed by MySQL
+//This application use database managed by MySQL